orlof/dcpu-admiral/README.md

  - Tuples and lists are compared lexicographically using comparison of corresponding elements.
 This means that to compare equal, each element must compare equal and the two sequences must be of the same type and have the same length.
  - If not equal, the sequences are ordered the same as their first differing elements.
 For example, cmp([1,2,x], [1,2,y]) returns the same as cmp(x,y).
 If the corresponding element does not exist, the shorter sequence is ordered first (for example, [1,2] < [1,2,3]).
  - Other objects of built-in types compare unequal unless they are the same object; the choice whether one object is considered smaller or larger than another one is made arbitrarily but consistently within one execution of a program.

+<h6>range(stop) or range(start, stop[, step])</h6>
+This is a versatile function to create lists containing arithmetic progressions.
+It is most often used in for loops.
+The arguments must be plain integers.
+If the step argument is omitted, it defaults to 1.
+If the start argument is omitted, it defaults to 0.
+The full form returns a list of plain integers [start, start + step, start + 2 * step, ...].
+If step is positive, the last element is the largest start + i * step less than stop; if step is negative, the last element is the smallest start + i * step greater than stop. step must not be zero.

 <h5>CHARACTER FUNCTIONS</h5>